5-1-1 Capturing a Single Subject from Among Moving Subjects (Method A)

 Tracking subjects that move significantly, such as in sports

-Select [1-point AF] and set [Whole area tracking Servo AF] to [Enable].
+Select [1-point AF] and set [Whole area tracking Servo AF] to [On].

 Adjusting the Flexible Zone AF frame size is also effective.
 Make adjustments according to the subject size, how much they move and the direction they move in, and their relation to obstacles.